DAOmasons/RuleBook/how-to-play/index.md

 ### [Project Grantees](/how-to-play/as-a-project)

 Your job is to apply for funding and build projects that fall within the [funding domain](/about/pilot.html).
+You also get WARP based on funding received and milestones completed to participate in the vote decider round.

 - Applying and engaging with Grant Ships
 - Delivering project progress